 At the end of the presentations during a very interesting exchange of thoughts both from the panellists and members of the audience who amongst them were industry officials and maritime professionals, the general perspective was the same.
 As a conclusion, it was stated by everyone that we, as part of the maritime sector, still have a long way to go in terms of ways to care for the crew onboard and change has to start from ashore.
 Companies need to change their attitude from within in order to be able to care for their crew.
 It was stated that “If we treat people like humans, they will act like humans.
 It’s all about applying effective ways towards a healthy work setting”.

-As a closing statement and a general message from the Forum, we are quoting our SafeMetrix Manager, Dr Shahbazyan who stated: “Hire and reward the crew for what they can do and not for who they are”.
+As a closing statement on the general overview of the Forum, we are quoting our SafeMetrix Manager, Dr Shahbazyan who stated: “Hire and reward the crew for what they can do and not for who they are”.

-If you would like to learn more about the meaning of soft skills and how they can change the dynamics of the working environment, book a live demo here.
+If you would like to learn more about what the meaning of soft skills is and how vital they are for your crew and the dynamics of the working environment, book a live demo here: